carmine-ambrosino/carmine-ambrosino/README.md

 # Hi, I'm Carmine Ambrosino👋
-I'm an enthusiast of cybersecurity and I love learning new knowledge, methodologies and technologies that can help solve problems.
+I'm an enthusiast of cybersecurity, cloud computing and I love learning new knowledge, methodologies and technologies that can help solve problems.

 ## 🚀 Tech Stack
 - Docker